 CQRS Helps Me Eat Without Distraction

-Microservices Patterns CQRS
+Microservices CQRS architecture

 Let’s ask the most important question anyone worth knowing can be asked: How many chicken nuggets can I eat in 3 minutes?